- any of a genus (Lysimachia) of plants of the primrose family, with leafy stems and loose spikes of white, rose, or yellow flowers

-Origin: loose, v. + strife: used as transl. of L lysimachia < Gr lysimacheios, understood as “ending strife” < lyein, to loosen, solve (see lysis) + machē, battle: from its assumed soothing properties, but prob. after Lysimachia, city in Thrace or Lysimachos, king of Thrace, its founder
+Origin of loosestrifeloose, verb + strife: used as translated, translation of Classical Latin lysimachia from Classical Greek lysimacheios, understood as “ending strife” from lyein, to loosen, solve (see lysis) + mach?, battle: from its assumed soothing properties, but probably after Lysimachia, city in Thrace, or Lysimachos, king of Thrace, its founder

 designating a family (Lythraceae, order Myrtales) of chiefly tropical dicotyledonous plants, including henna

 - Any of various plants of the genus Lythrum, having spikes of purple or white flowers, especially the purple loosestrife.

 - Any of various perennial plants of the genus Lysimachia, having usually yellow flowers.

 Origin of loosestrifeMistranslation of Latin lésimachīa ( as if from Greek lusis loosening ) (Greek makhē battle ) from Greek lūsimakheios perhaps after Lūsimakhos , Lysimachos, Greek physician of the fifth or fourth century BC